What's wrong with saying something is "very unique"?

 Now here's another wordiness issue that actually turns out to be controversial.
-Kellie left a comment on the Grammar Girl blog saying that her pet peeve is when people modify the word unique.
+Kellie left a comment on the website saying that her pet peeve is when people modify the word “unique.”
 For example, “That is the most unique painting I've ever seen.”
-The issue is that the primary meaning of unique is one of a kind; it's an absolute, so something can't be more unique than something else.
+The issue is that the primary meaning of “unique” is one of a kind; it's an absolute, so something can't be more unique than something else.
 Chris, who teaches English in Japan, and a listener named Julie also wrote in about modifying absolute words.
-Here's the deal: every authoritative source I checked (1,2,3) said it's bad to qualify or compare the word unique, and then in the next breath they all acknowledged that it's commonly done, and that it's been done for a long time.
+Here's the deal: every authoritative source I checked (1, 2, 3, 5) said it's bad to qualify or compare the word “unique,” and then in the next breath they all acknowledged that it's commonly done, and that it's been done for a long time.

-For example, Fowler considers unique to be weakened in the sentence “Those are very unique marimbas.”
-He says, “It must be conceded that unique is losing its quality of being not gradable (or absolute),” but he also notes that it continues to be controversial.
+For example, Fowler considers “unique” to be weakened in the sentence “Those are very unique maracas.”
+He says, “It must be conceded that ‘unique’ is losing its quality of being not gradable (or absolute),” but he also notes that it continues to be controversial.

-A lot of usage notes talk about the role advertising plays in diluting the meaning of unique (1, 2).
-I had to laugh because I have a friend who sells new homes and I recently gave her a hard time after she made a sign advertising her “unique” new subdivision.
-I live in one of these subdivisons, so I'm not knocking them, but you can get lost because all the houses look alike.
+A lot of usage notes talk about the role advertising plays in diluting the meaning of “unique.”
+(1, 2) I had to laugh because I have a friend who sells new homes and I gave her a hard time after she made a sign advertising her “unique” new subdivision.
+I used to live in one of those subdivisons, so I'm not knocking them, but you can get lost because all the houses look alike.
 They are anything but unique, and her sign just cracked me up.
-So now I can tell her she is contributing to the downfall of the language!

 - Burchfield, R.W., ed.
 The New Fowler's Modern English Usage.
 Third edition.
 New York: Oxford, 1996, p.
 808.